Calculus

 ["Apply", ["Derivative", "f"], "x"]

-When a n
+When an argument n

-argument is present it represents the n-th derivative of a function expr.
+is present it represents the n-th derivative of a function expr.

-["Apply", ["Derivative", "f", "n"], "x"]
+["Apply", ["Derivative", "f", n], "x"]

 Derivative